grumpygamer/DeloresDev/README.md

 ## Directions
 Clone the repository to your local machine.
 It is assumed that these files are placed in a `DeloresDev` directory.

-Download and extract the DeloreDev engine executable from [here](https://thimbleweedpark.com/deloresdev).
+Download and extract the DeloresDev engine executable from [here](https://thimbleweedpark.com/deloresdev).
 The engine executable can go anywhere.

 Run it once.
 You will get an error, but that's expected.